cli-kit/cli-command/README.md

 }
 ```

-Otherwise you may re-use some of the default help functions (be sure to always invoke with the correct scope, ie, `call(this)`):
+Otherwise you may re-use some of the default help functions as properties of the main help function (be sure to always invoke with the correct scope, ie, `help.usage.call(this)`):

 * `head`: Print the help header.
 * `usage`: Print program usage.